gSchool/ada-CS-Fundamentals-Internship/01-Problem-Solving-And-Big-O/01-problem-solving.md

 ## Simplify/Refactor

-The first big challenge in software development is to produce working code.
+The first big challenge in software development is to **produce working code**.
 After code is working however the time comes to simplify or refactor (improve) the solution.

 In the sample solution above we are using a nested loop and the loop repeatably traverses the list.
 Our code is not time efficient because we examine the same elements of the list repeatedly.